vilinski/NBomber.Docs/documentation/basic_concepts/step.md

 ## Step context

 Every step is running in separated Task<TResponse> and has its own context.
-It's a very useful component which contains all related step's information.
-You can use StepContext to model scenarios which has sequential operations like: loginUser -> makeOrder -> logoutUser.
+It's a very useful component which contains all related step's context information.
 NBomber runtime will automatically create a StepContext and attach it to running Step so you don't need to warry about creation you just need know how to work with StepContext.

 # [F#](#tab/tabid-1)
 ```fsharp